josmac69/data_platform_challenge/README.md

 ### Requested features of the data platform are:

-* Ancillary Marketplace(AMP) is an API-first ecommerce solution that is composed of various microservices built in alignment with Domain Driven Design principles.
+* Marketplace is an API-first e-commerce solution that is composed of various microservices built in alignment with Domain Driven Design principles.
-* There are various product catalogs from different service providers that are aggregated in real-time, near-real-time and non-real-time to be sold in various stores within our business partners’ (Lufthansa, Austrian Airlines, Swiss Airlines etc.) web and mobile applications.
+* There are various product catalogs from different service providers that are aggregated in real-time, near-real-time and non-real-time to be sold in various stores within business partners’ web and mobile applications.
 * PostgreSQL, MongoDB, AWS S3 and Kafka are used to store and stream data in the platform.
 * The platform’s major product groups are lounges, parking, taxis & rides, airport buses and trains, events, car rentals, accommodation etc.
 * The system has PII data that needs to be carefully classified and protected

 ### Task is
-Design a system for a modern, scalable and resilient data platform by using data mesh principles on AMP platform.
+Design a system for a modern, scalable and resilient data platform by using data mesh principles.
 The design should be done by using the services and tools of a major cloud platform like Azure, AWS or GCP.
 (Azure would be our preferred platform.)

 * The design should include a pipeline to store, stream and process data
 * The design should cover data governance and classification of PII data